-UNIVERSITY OF PITTSBURGH

-Department of Health and Human Development (FALL 2023)
+UNIVERSITY OF PITTSBURGH Department of Health and Human Development (FALL 2024)

-HHD 2381: Clinical Exercise Physiology 1
+HHD 2381: Clinical Exercise Physiology I

-Course Time: Tuesday's 5:30pm-8pm, 32 Oak Hill Ct.
+Class Time: Wednesday's 5:30pm-8pm, 32 Oak Hill Ct.
 Pittsburgh PA, 15219

 Instructor: Benjamin Gordon, PhD, ACSM-CEP

 Office: Physical Activity & Weight Management Research Center

 Oak Hill Commons, 32 Oak Hill Court

 Office #206

 Pittsburgh, PA 15219

 Office Hours: By appointment/ZOOM hours

 Email: bgordon@pitt.edu

 GENERAL COURSE DESCRIPTION: This is an advanced course in clinical exercise physiology designed to provide knowledge and understanding of the most recent advances in exercise physiology for the healthy adults but mostly for special populations across the lifespan.
 Emphasis will be placed on pathophysiology of chronic diseases, and the mechanisms underlying metabolic and cardiorespiratory responses and adaptations to exercise.
+This will be a content heavy course.
+This is a graduate level course - You are strongly encouraged to read ahead and spend time understanding complex physiological mechanisms outside of guided class time.
+A knowledge of exercise physiology is critical for student success.

-PREREQUISITES: Undergraduate course in Exercise Physiology and/or admittance into the Master's Program.
+PREREQUISITES: Undergraduate course in Exercise Physiology and/or admittance into the master's Program.